derek-rein/react-cie-1931/README.md

 ## Learn More

-Explore the Storybook stories to see interactive examples and learn about the customization options available for the `react-cie-1931` component.
+Explore the [interactive Storybook documentation](https://derek-rein.github.io/react-cie-1931/) to see examples and learn about the customization options available for the `react-cie-1931` component.

-For more information, source code, and to report issues, visit the GitHub repository: [github.com/derekrein/react-cie-1931](https://github.com/derekrein/react-cie-1931).
+For more information, source code, and to report issues, visit the GitHub repository: [github.com/derek-rein/react-cie-1931](https://github.com/derek-rein/react-cie-1931).